 Will you be there as a firstfruit spirit being?
 Will you have been waiting and anticipating throughout the millennial rule of Christ, while helping refurbish this earth for those billions of people to be resurrected at the beginning of the White Throne Judgment?

 Those who will be there at the dawning of that Last Great Day will be waiting as spirit beings—spirit-composed children of Almighty God and younger brothers of our Savior, Jesus Christ.

 At Christ's second coming, humanity will be saved from extinction because of a tiny group of "elect" people.
 A similar lopsided share will be apparent at the raising of multiple billions of people at the beginning of the White Throne Judgment.

 By comparison, the number of those who will already have been resurrected, though numbering in the hundreds of millions or billions, will be small.
 But those children of God—you among them (I pray and I hope, and me included with you)—will have the tremendous opportunity to help the rest of humanity fulfill its awesome potential and also be part of God's Family.

 In the words of Herbert Armstrong: "Never will so many owe so much to so few.
 And they, even now, are waiting for you!"

 God has not revealed what His plans are after He begins to make all things new.
 He only gives us the briefest glimpse, a keyhole view, of what lies ahead.
 We do know that there will be no end to God's Kingdom.
 It will continue to grow and grow.
 Each one who qualifies for a reward in the Kingdom will grow with it—more glorious and greater and greater.

-With such a wonderful future ahead, and the knowledge that God will help us achieve it by the power of the Holy Spirit, each one of us can't help but be stirred to greater enthusiasm—greater effort—greater accomplishment!
-For the Church of God, this is the gun lap.
+With such a wonderful future ahead, and the knowledge that God will help us achieve it by the power of the Holy Spirit, each one of us cannot help but be stirred to greater enthusiasm—greater effort—greater accomplishment!
+For the church of God, this is the gun lap.
 We cannot take it lightly.
 We have to push.